 You can also refer to this list of recommended hosting services from WordPress.

-Note from Danielle: I’ve relied on Bluehost* since starting this blog 5+ years ago.
-I’ve never had an issue and their customer service is great!
+Note from Danielle: I relied on Bluehost* for over five years when my site was on WordPress.
+I never had an issue and their customer service is great!
 That is an affiliate link, but I only share resources I use and trust.

 Step 2 - Block brute-force login attempts